mongodb/awscdk-resources-mongodbatlas/API.md

 List that contains tag sets or tag specification documents.

-If specified, Atlas Data Lake routes read requests to replica set member or members that are associated with the specified tags.
+If specified, Atlas Data Federation routes read requests to replica set member or members that are associated with the specified tags.

 ---